puppetlabs/gatling-puppet-load-test/NEW_README.md

 ## Apples to Apples performance tests

-By default, the performance rake task will set up a puppet master and a Gatling driver/metrics node.
+By default, the `performance` rake task will set up a puppet master and a Gatling driver/metrics node.
-It will then kick off a gatling scenario defined for apples to apples performance tests.
+It will then kick off a Gatling scenario defined for apples to apples performance tests.
-At the end of the run, the gatling results and atop results will be copied back to the test runner.
+At the end of the run, the Gatling results and atop results will be copied back to the test runner.

 * For apples to apples runs, you can use the checked-in hosts files: [pe-perf-test.cfg](config/beaker_hosts/pe-perf-test.cfg) or [foss-perf-test.cfg](config/beaker_hosts/foss-perf-test.cfg).
 These are the defaults for the performance rake task based on the specified `BEAKER_INSTALL_TYPE` (pe or foss).